afcarl/dptk/README.md

 3) Install SPARQLWrapper python library.
 4) Install sklearn and matplotlib python machine learning library.

+The downloaded_Data and graphs have the example of downloaded dbpedia data, profiled data, generated match/non-match pairs and graphs for evaluation.

 # Data Profiling
 The data_profiling.py python script profiles the data in the following format: